-Everyone has those days when you feel down, in the dumps, and incapable of moving ahead.
+Everyone has those days when you feel down, in the dumps, and incapable of moving ahead and you need some motivation to get you back on track.
 You don’t really have to be diagnosed with clinical depression or have any reason whatsoever — some days, it just irritates you to be you, and you just can’t get things done the way you want or as the situation demands.
 There could be a million reasons for this, some of which you may know, some of which you don’t.
 But the real question to be asked is….
 How do you get out of this slump, and back on track?

 Whether it’s getting back to the gym after an injury, pursuing a new target at work, starting a challenging project for your business, or just getting your homework done, it’s normal to fall into a procrastination pit and fall back.
 The key is to understand this and work towards getting yourself motivated to get things done.